 Bilateral vestibular hypofunction and loss can occur as secondary to a number of different problems including ototoxicity, meningitis, sequential vestibular neuritis, progressive disorders, autoimmune disorders, chronic inflammatory peripheral polyneuropathy, congenital loss, and neurofibromatosis.
 In most cases, however, BVH is considered to be “idiopathic” because the underlying cause cannot be identified.
 The incidence of the various forms of BVH is also not clear, because it varies depending on the type of clinical practice examined.

-Patients with bilateral vestibular loss are primarily concerned with their balance and gait problems.
+Patients with bilateral vestibular hypofunction are primarily concerned with their balance and gait problems.
 During the acute stage, they may feel off balance even when lying or sitting down.
 More typically, however, their balance problems become obvious only when they are standing or walking.
 Thus, patients who are bedridden, such as those who develop BVH after receiving a vestibulo-toxic medication such as gentamicin, often do not know they have a balance problem until they get out of bed.
 Typically, these patients have been treated with the ototoxic medication because of a serious infection.
 They are often debilitated, and their balance problems are initially attributed to weakness.
 Other patients, such as those with a progressive loss, may not notice their gradually worsening balance until it reaches a critical point and they start falling.

 Even with full compensation, balance problems will persist.
 Although the other sensory and motor systems do help compensate for the vestibular loss, these systems cannot substitute completely for the loss of vestibular function.
 Normal postural stability while walking requires the combined use of at least two of three sensory cues (visual, vestibular, somatosensory).
 Patients who have no vestibular function, therefore, will have difficulty when either visual or somatosensory cues are also significantly decreased (e.g., walking in the dark).
-Although balance maybe poor, it is not known what the actual frequency of falling is for patients with BVL.
+Although balance may be poor, it is not known what the actual frequency of falling is for patients with BVL.
 One study reported that 70% of patients with BVH under the age of 65 reported falls related to their bilateral hypofunction and 58% of those 65 to 74 years of age reported falls related to their BVH.6 In both cases the incidence of falls exceeded the fall rate of healthy individuals of the same age.
 Interestingly, patients age 75 years and older had a lower fall rate than do healthy individuals; this was attributed to their use of assistive devices and limited activity level.
 Most patients are able to prevent falls even though they may side-step or stagger occasionally.
 However, even after a course of vestibular and balance re-habilitation, 20% to 30% of patients with BVH are still at risk for falling when they are discharged.3,7

-Another problem for patients with bilateral vestibular loss is the visual blurring that occurs during head movements.
+Another problem for patients with bilateral vestibular hypofunction is the visual blurring that occurs during head movements.
 Almost 70% of all patients with BVH complain of oscillopsia even after a course of gaze stabilization exercises.7 Greater intensity of oscillopsia occurs in patients with absence of both inferior and superior vestibular nerve function.
 In addition to the subjective complaint, patients also have a documented decrement in visual acuity during head movements.
 Interestingly, several studies have demonstrated that the subjective complaints of oscillopsia does not correlate with the actual decrement in visual acuity during head movement.5,8,9

 Initially, loss of vestibular function results in a decrement in visual acuity even when the patient is stationary, if the head is not supported10, and even following the best compensation some patients say that objects that are far away appear to be jumping or bouncing.
 This visual blurring, or oscillopsia, increases with irregular or unpredictable head movements such as would occur while walking.
 As a result, patients may not be able to read street signs or identify people’s faces as they walk, or they may have difficulty seeing clearly while in a moving car.
 Severe oscillopsia will also impact postural stability because decreased visual acuity will affect the person’s ability to use visual cues for stability.11

 Patients often complain of a sense of being “off-balance” that is separate from their actual postural instability.
 This feeling lessens or disappears when the person is lying down or sitting with the head supported.
 It increases dramatically when the person is moving.
 Although disequilibrium may decrease as a result of compensation, for up to 80% of patients it remains a serious and debilitating problem.7 It can lead to decreased physical activity, social isolation, and depression.
 Another disturbing sensation that is more vaguely described by patients with terms such as “dizziness” and “spacey-ness” is also heightened by head movement and persists in as many as 60% of all patients.
-This head movement–induced dizziness is exacerbated by repeated head movement and may cause patients to avoid movement.
+This head–movement–induced dizziness is exacerbated by repeated head movement and may cause patients to avoid movement.

 Poor physical condition can be a significant problem for patients with BVL.
 This can be caused directly by a decreased activity level because of the patient’s fear of falling or because of the increased dizziness that occurs with movement.
 It is especially a problem for patients whose vestibular loss is secondary to ototoxic medications.
 These patients are already debilitated because of severe infection.
 Many patients on peritoneal dialysis, for example, develop infections that are treated with gentamicin, a vestibulo-toxic aminoglycoside.